hilmanski/simple-draw-editor/README.md

 -   refactor default value: at ElementGenerator and each of XSetting useState must be from 1 source of truth
 -   Shape:: can resized by drag corner
--   UX -> onclick element directly go to that setting

 -   text - add background and padding - add rounded radius - change to textarea for multiline
 -   Shortcuts: - change setting menu - delete when select element show below setting.
 Toggle B/T/S